imoldfella/dgn/dglog/readme.md

 Each cluster server feed's a subset of private db's.
 Clients connect directly to the assigned server.
 A private db generally only allows one feeder, but more can be assigned if scaling is necessary.

+We don't need a true 2 level array, instead we have a main log and overflow logs.
+When an overflow log flushes its record, it introduces a pointer record in the main log.
+For the common case of only a main and no overflow this eliminates the unneeded redirection.